phoeniX-Digital-Design/phoeniX/README.md

 <div align="justify">

-**phoeniX** RISC-V processor is designed in Verilog HDL based on the 32-bit Base Instrcution Set of [RISC-V Instruction Set Architecture](http://riscv.org/) and can execute `RV32I` instructions.
+**phoeniX** RISC-V processor is designed in Verilog HDL based on the 32-bit Base Instrcution Set of [RISC-V Instruction Set Architecture](http://riscv.org/) and can execute `RV32IM` instructions, with special features supported for **approximate computing** techniques, which we shall call it `RV32X` extension.
 Support for other extensions will be covered in the upcoming updates.

 You can find a full list of RISC-V assembly instructions in the [ISA Specifications Documents](https://riscv.org/technical/specifications/).